 from now on, I will only be Weeping for love, crying for joy, and never complaining, because all of this is earned by myself, perseverance, whenever facing adversity, facing failure, facing each heartache, it will only make me become stronger and more determined towards the kingdom of dreams.
 I am the greatest person in this world.

 I will not change myself because of anyone or anything.
-I came to this world to endure pain, and in the end, I will achieve Unprecedented success, I believe in myself, believe in my potential, live for myself, live for the love in my heart, I swear here, I will fight for my success, I treat myself harshly, and suffer pain for the sake of Greater success, when I am old, looking back, I laughed, I have no regrets in this world;
+I came to this world to endure pain, and in the end, I will achieve Unprecedented success, I believe in myself, believe in my potential, live for myself, and live for the love in my heart, I swear here, I will fight for my success, I treat myself harshly, and suffer pain for the sake of Greater success, when I am old, looking back, I laughed, I have no regrets in this world;

 I will always move forward, forward, forward, and one step forward.